Comparing the latent features of universal machine-learning interatomic potentials: Latent feature comparison between uMLIPs on Alexandria dataset

 \section{Latent feature comparison between uMLIPs on Alexandria dataset}

-To ensure independence from training distributions and mitigate potential biases, we evaluate reconstruction errors on the subsampled Alexandria dataset (sAlexandria) \cite{omat24, Alexandria}, which contains a broad coverage of inorganic materials across three-, two-, and one-dimensional periodic structures.
-We first randomly select 20,000 structures from the validation split, then filter to exclude the single-atom structures and structures with no interatomic distances below 6~\AA ~(incompatible with UMA), and those containing actinide elements (as atomic numbers 89 -- 94 are not supported by MACE), yielding 169,836 atomic environments from 16,306 structures.
+To ensure independence from training distributions and mitigate potential biases, we evaluate reconstruction errors on the subsampled Alexandria dataset (sAlex) \cite{omat24, Alexandria}, which contains a broad coverage of inorganic materials across three-, two-, and one-dimensional periodic structures.
+We first randomly select 20,000 structures from the validation split, then filter to exclude the single-atom structures and structures with no interatomic distances below 6~\AA ~(incompatible with UMA-S-1P1), and those containing actinide elements (as atomic numbers 89--94 are not supported by MACE-MP-0b3), yielding 169,836 atomic environments from 16,306 structures.
 From these, 1000 atomic environments are randomly sampled to comprise $\mathcal{D}_{\mathrm{test}}$, and all remaining environments are used as $\mathcal{D}_{\mathrm{train}}$ to obtain the regression weights $\widehat{P}_{FF'}$.

 Similarly to the results on MAD test (see Fig. \ref{fig:umlip-errors} in the main text), PET-MAD reconstructs other models' feature spaces with the lowest GFRE and LFRE (on average 0.53 and 0.3, respectively), as shown in Fig.~\ref{fig:errors_alexandria}.
 The high incoming and outgoing errors for DPA-3.1 suggest that its latent space is particularly orthogonal to other models.